p-sto/design_patterns/patterns/20_Prototype/description.md

 Class `Client` defines abstract class for general clients and it implements `Clonable` interface.
 `ClientA` and `ClientB` are classes inheriting  from `Client` thus implementing `Clonable`.

-Clone of each client object can be created by calling `clone()` method of each client.
+Clone of each client object can be done by calling `clone()` method of each client.

 In UML diagram `Prototype` is what `Clonable` represents in my code.